SomeWeekendReading/someweekendreading.github.io/quotes.md

 injustice makes democracy necessary." &mdash; [Reinhold Niebuhr](https://en.wikipedia.org/wiki/Reinhold_Niebuhr)

+"We could bring calamity on ourselves and the world by forgetting that even the most powerful nations &hellip; remain themselves creatures as well as creators of the historical process." &mdash; [Reinhold Niebuhr](https://en.wikipedia.org/wiki/Reinhold_Niebuhr), _The Irony of American History_(1952)

 "It is said that science will dehumanize people and turn them into numbers.
 That is
 false: tragically false.
 Look for yourself.
 This is the concentration camp and crematorium at Auschwitz.
 This is where people were turned into numbers.
 Into this